Moss' logic for ordered coalgebras: Proof system and completeness

-We can use the weak subformula property in particular to study the rule $\nabla$-r: It shows that all the assumptions of the rule are built from subformulas of the conclusion, using one additional modality $\nabla$ and the operation $T^\partial\bigvee$.
+by Definition~\ref{def:base} of base.
+The weak subformula property follows from this immediately.
+We can use the weak subformula property in particular to study the rule $\nabla$-r: It shows that all the assumptions of the rule are built from subformulas of the conclusion, using one additional modality $\nabla$, and the operation $T^\partial\bigvee$.
+Similarly, for any $\Phi \in T^\partial \UU_\omega \base(\beta)$ we get that